pantheon-systems/WordPress/wp-content/plugins/string-locator/readme.txt

 == Changelog ==

-= 2.2.0 =
+= 2.3.0 =
-* Fixed some lingering potential HTTPS issues.
-* Fixed result previews not cutting the excerpt making them excessively long.
-* Fixed archive file skipping not accounting for letter casing in extensions.
-* Introduced common media types to the file skipping procedure.
-* Added default timeout periods, the plugin will no longer allow indefinite execution to work around http proxies.
+* Upped version requirement to 4.9 as we now use the bundled CodeMirror in WordPress core.
+* Converted translation functions to the escaping versions to avoid accidental output from translations.
+* Removed bundled languages, these should be served by WordPress.org now.
+* Improved behavior when a search failure happens, we were accidentally looping error messages for every file (whoops).
-* Added more translatable strings that were missed.
+* Added more translatable strings.
-* Added Must-Use Plugins to individual plugin search.
+* Added various filters:
-* Made changes to the uninstall routine to ensure we remove any related database entries on removal.
+** `string_locator_bad_http_codes`
+** `string_locator_bad_file_types`
+**

 = Older entries =
 See changelog.txt for the version history